slinak/concurrentLicenseMonitor/readme.txt

-This Extension is intended to help Organizations stay ontop of their license usage and know when they are hitting whatever limit for which they want to watch.
+This Extension for ConnectWise Control/ScreenConnect is intended to help Organizations stay ontop of their license usage and know when they are hitting whatever limit for which they want to watch.

 Within the Extension's Settings there are 4 values:
 ConcurrentLicenseTargetCount